sharanbr/assorted_verification/OOPS/README.md

 A good example is UVM itself.
 UVM itself can be seen as a generic testbench.
 It is very rare that we find deficiencies in UVM when we are designing our own testbench.
 Why? this is because of extensive use of OOPS

+Some of the important OOPS concepts are - Abstraction, Polymorphism, Inheritence & Encapsulation The repository contains examples of Abstraction, Polymorphism